Amanita zambiana: Taxonomy

-Habitat and distribution
+Distribution and habitat

 Like all Amanita species, A. zambiana is mycorrhizal.
 It typically associates with trees in the genus Brachystegia.
 Fruit bodies are often found in small groups at the side of gravel roads.
 Its distribution includes Zimbabwe, Zambia, Malawi, and southern Tanzania.
 In Zambia, it is known locally as tente in the Bemba language, or ndelema in Kaonde and Nyanja.
 It is also known as the Christmas mushroom, as it is most abundant around December and early January.
 A popular edible, it contributes significantly to Zimbabwean household food security when it is in season.
 It is widely marketed at roadside stalls and markets, but only the cap is sold.
 Occasionally, the mushroom is dried for storage, but only after first boiling it and draining the water.
 According to a 2002 publication, the average price paid to mushroom harvesters in Zambia was about US$3 per kg.